unicornultrafoundation/go-u2u/README.md

 ### Testing

-Hashgraph has extensive unit-testing.
+Client has extensive unit-testing.
 Use the Go tool to run tests:
 ```shell
 go test ./...
 ```